RamezIssac/django-slick-reporting/docs/source/customization.rst

 1. View Customization
 ---------------------
-The SampleReportView is a wrapper around FormView.
+The SlickReportView is a wrapper around FormView.
 It

 1. Passes the needed reporting attributes to the ReportGenerator and get the results into the context.
 2. Work on GET as well as on POST.